biocypher/documentation/docs/community/contribute-codebase.md

 ### Creating a feature branch

-Your local `main` branch should always reflect the current state of BioCypher repository.
-First ensure it's up-to-date with the main BioCypher repository.
+Your local `main` branch should always reflect the current state of the upstream repository.
+First ensure it's up-to-date with the upstream repository.

 ```bash
 git checkout main